apache/flink/docs/dev/table/streaming/match_recognize.md

   * Anchors - `^, $`, which denote beginning/end of a partition, those do not make sense in the streaming context and will not be supported.
   * Exclusion - `PATTERN ({- A -} B)` meaning that `A` will be looked for but will not participate in the output.
 This works only for the `ALL ROWS PER MATCH` mode.
   * Reluctant optional quantifier - `PATTERN A??` only the greedy optional quantifier is supported.
-* `ALL ROWS PER MATCH` output mode - which produces an output row for every row that participated in the creation of a found match.
-This also means:
-  * that the only supported semantic for the `MEASURES` clause is `FINAL`
 * `CLASSIFIER` function, which returns the pattern variable that a row was mapped to, is not yet supported.
 * `SUBSET` - which allows creating logical groups of pattern variables and using those groups in the `DEFINE` and `MEASURES` clauses.
 * Physical offsets - `PREV/NEXT`, which indexes all events seen rather than only those that were mapped to a pattern variable(as in [logical offsets](#logical-offsets) case).
 * Extracting time attributes - there is currently no possibility to get a time attribute for subsequent time-based operations.